One of the advantages of leasing with salary sacrifice is how much more affordable it is to have an electric car.

 The official name for road tax is Vehicle Excise Duty (VED), however, it’s also often referred to as road tax.
 VED is something drivers have to pay for each year, and the money goes towards road work and maintenance.

-On average, the amount of VED paid in the UK is £155 per vehicle every year, however, this is expected to increase in April of 2022 at the start of the next financial year due to inflation.
-The amount of road tax you pay is dependent on a couple of factors, like what kind of car you have, how much CO2 your vehicle emits and how old it is.
+On average, the amount of VED paid in the UK is £155 per vehicle every tax year, however, this is expected to increase in April of 2022 at the start of the next financial year due to inflation.
+The amount of road tax you pay is dependent on a couple of factors, like whether you have a high or low-emission vehicle, how much CO2 your vehicle emits and how old it is.
 We recommend checking out this resource from HMRC to learn more.

 Do electric cars pay road tax?

-A great way to save even more with an electric car is by using a salary sacrifice scheme, you could save up to 60% of the cost of your EV if you’re signed up to loveelectric, as there are so many potential tax savings (all HMRC approved!).
+A great way to save even more with an electric car is by using a salary sacrifice scheme, you could save up to 60% of the full cost of your EV if you’re signed up to Loveelectric, as there are so many potential tax savings (all HMRC approved!).

 What is salary sacrifice?